netxms/netxms-doc/admin/appendix.rst

       expires if node is not responding for requests via appropriate protocol.
     - 604800
     - No
+  * - Objects.Nodes.ConfigurationPoll.AlwaysCheckSNMP
+    - Always check possible SNMP credentials during configuration poll, even if node is marked as unreachable via SNMP.
+    - true
+    - No
   * - Objects.Nodes.FallbackToLocalResolver
     - Enable/disable fallback to server''s local resolver if node address cannot be resolved via zone proxy.
     - false
+    - No
+  * - Objects.Nodes.ReadWinPerfCountersOnDemand
+    - If set to ``true``, list of supported Windows performance counters will be read only when requested by client, otherwise at each configuration poll.
+    - true
     - No
   * - Objects.Nodes.ResolveDNSToIPOnStatusPoll
     - Enable/disable resolve DNS to IP on status poll.